tantywidiyastuti/pba2026-kelompok-12/README.md

 Natural Language Processing Project — Institut Teknologi Sumatera (ITERA)

+---

 ## Project Description

-This project aims to compare the performance of **Machine Learning (ML)** and **Deep Learning (DL)** approaches for Natural Language Processing (NLP) tasks.
+This project aims to conduct a systematic comparison between **Machine Learning (ML)** and **Deep Learning (DL)** approaches for text classification tasks in Natural Language Processing (NLP), specifically focusing on hate speech detection in Indonesian Twitter data.

+The dataset used in this study is derived from the paper:

+**"Multi-label Hate Speech and Abusive Language Detection in Indonesian Twitter"** by Ibrohim & Budi (2019).

+Although the dataset provides multi-label annotations (HS, Abusive, Target, Category, Level), this project strategically reformulates the task into a **binary classification problem (Hate Speech vs Non-Hate Speech)**.
+This decision is motivated by the need to improve model stability, reduce label complexity, and enable clearer benchmarking between ML and DL approaches.

-Machine Learning models will be implemented using **PyCaret AutoML**, while the Deep Learning model will be implemented using **PyTorch**.
+Machine Learning models are implemented using **PyCaret AutoML** with TF-IDF-based feature engineering, while the Deep Learning model is developed using **PyTorch**, leveraging sequence-based architectures such as LSTM.

-Both approaches will be evaluated and compared on the same dataset to determine which method performs better for the selected text classification task.
+Both approaches are evaluated under the same experimental setup to determine the most effective and robust method for hate speech detection in the Indonesian social media context.

 ---